• Medicare cost plans are sold by private companies and work with your original Medicare coverage to offer additional benefits.

 To find a Medicare cost plan near you, use Medicare’s plan comparison tool.
 You can also contact your local State Health Insurance Assistance Program (SHIP) for help.

 Companies that offer Medicare cost plans must provide Medicare beneficiaries with an open enrollment period of at least 30 days.
-During this time, you’ll submit an application to the plan’s provider to enroll.
+You’ll submit an application to the plan’s provider to enroll during this time.

-Enrollment details may be different depending on the company that’s offering the cost plan.
+Enrollment details may differ depending on the company offering the cost plan.
 Be sure to check with the plan’s provider for specific details on enrollment periods and application materials.

 Medicare Part D enrollment